AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/credentials.md

 ---
-title: Trabalhando com credenciais
+title: Trabalhar com credenciais
 seo-title: Working with Credentials
-description: Importe credenciais no AEM Forms usando a API do Gerenciador de Confiança e a API do Java.
-Além disso, saiba como excluir credenciais usando a API do Trust Manager e a API do Java.
+description: Importe credenciais para o AEM Forms usando a API do Gerenciador de Confiança e a API Java.
+Além disso, saiba como excluir credenciais usando a API do Gerenciador de confiança e a API Java.
 seo-description: Import credentials into AEM Forms using the Trust Manager API and Java API.
 In addition, learn how to delete credentials using the Trust Manager API and Java API.
 uuid: b794428f-49bf-4a91-bc5f-d855881f4f38
 contentOwner: admin